-The widening of the gap between disadvantaged students and their peers has been due to the impact of school closures in relation to the pandemic.
+The widening of the gap between disadvantaged students and their peers in previous years was due to the impact of school closures in relation to the pandemic.
 The lack of engagement from large proportions of disadvantaged students resulted in fewer students accessing their learning compared to their peers.
 Although curriculums were adapted, interventions put in place and Exam Advance Information acted upon, there was never enough time to catch up on all the "lost learning".